OfficeDev/office-ui-fabric-core/src/components/PersonaCard/PersonaCard.md

 5. Replace the sample HTML content with your content.

 ## Dependencies
-This component uses a Persona component to present the person.
+This component uses a Persona component to present the person, an OrgChart to present the persona's position within the organization, and a Link for navigation.